mesosphere/dcos-commons/docs/pages/ops-guide.md

 Schedulers written using the SDK perform the following operations as Offers are received from Mesos:

-  1. Task Reconciliation: Mesos is the source of truth for what's running in the system, and Task Reconciliation is a way for Mesos to convey the status of all tasks being managed by the service.
+1. __Task Reconciliation__: Mesos is the source of truth for what's running in the system, and Task Reconciliation is a way for Mesos to convey the status of all tasks being managed by the service.
 The Scheduler will request a Task Reconciliation during initial startup, and Mesos will then send the current status of that Scheduler's tasks.
 This allows the Scheduler to catch up with any potential status changes to its tasks that occurred after the Scheduler was last running.
 A common pattern in Mesos is to jealously guard most of what it knows about tasks, so this only contains status information, and not general task information.
 As such the Scheduler keeps its own copy of what it knows about tasks in Zookeeper.
 During an initial deployment this process is very fast as no tasks have been launched yet.
-  1. Offer Acceptance: Once the Scheduler has finished Task Reconciliation, it will start evaluating the resource offers it receives to determine if any match the requirements of the next task(s) to be launched.
+1. __Offer Acceptance__: Once the Scheduler has finished Task Reconciliation, it will start evaluating the resource offers it receives to determine if any match the requirements of the next task(s) to be launched.
 At this point, users on small clusters may find that the Scheduler isn't launching tasks.
 This is generally because the Scheduler isn't able to find offered machines with enough room to fit the tasks.
 Add more/bigger nodes, or reduce the requirements of the service.
-  1. Resource Cleanup: The Offers provided by Mesos will include reservation information if those resources were previously reserved by the Scheduler.
+1. __Resource Cleanup__: The Offers provided by Mesos will include reservation information if those resources were previously reserved by the Scheduler.
 The Scheduler will automatically request that any unrecognized but reserved resources be automatically unreserved.
 This can come up in a few situations, for example if an agent machine went away for several days and then came back, it's resources may still be considered reserved by Mesos while the Scheduler has already moved on and doesn't know about it anymore.
 At this point the Scheduler will automatically clean up those resources.

-Note that SDK Schedulers will automatically notify Mesos to stop sending offers, or suspend offers, when the Scheduler doesn't have any work to do.
+Note that SDK Schedulers will automatically notify Mesos to stop sending offers, or "suspend" offers, when the Scheduler doesn't have any work to do.
 For example, once a service deployment has completed, the Scheduler will request that offers be suspended.
 If the Scheduler is later notified that a task has exited via a status update, the Scheduler will resume offers in order to redeploy that task back where it was.
 This is done by waiting for the Offer which matches that task's reservation, and then launching the task against those resources once more.

+## Plans

+The Scheduler organizes its work into a list of Plans.
+Every SDK Scheduler has at least a Deployment Plan and a [Recovery Plan](#recovery-plan), but other Plans may also be added for things like Backup and Restore operations.
+The Deployment Plan is in change of performing an initial deployment of the service, as well as redeploying the service after a configuration change (or in more abstract terms, handling the transition needed to get the service from some state to another state).
+The Recovery Plan is in charge of relaunching any exited tasks which should always be running.

+Plans have a fixed three-level hierarchy.
+Plans contain Phases, and Phases contain Steps.
+A good way of describing this hierarchy is to give an example.
+Let's imagine a service with two `index` nodes and three `data` nodes.
+The Plan structure for a Scheduler in this configuration could look like this:

+- Deployment Plan
+    - Index Node Phase
+        - Index Node 0 Step
+        - Index Node 1 Step
+    - Data Node Phase
+        - Data Node 0 Step
+        - Data Node 1 Step
+        - Data Node 2 Step
+- Recovery Plan
+    - _(phases and steps are autogenerated as failures occur)_
+- Index Backup Plan
+    - Run Reindex Phase
+        - Index Node 0 Step
+        - Index Node 1 Step
+    - Upload Data Phase
+        - Index Node 0 Step
+        - Index Node 1 Step
+- Data Backup Plan
+    - Data Backup Phase
+        - Data Node 0 Step
+        - Data Node 1 Step
+        - Data Node 2 Step

+As you can see, in addition to the default Deployment and Recovery plans, this Scheduler also has auxiliary Plans which support custom behavior, specifically one Plan which handles backing up Index nodes, and another for backing up Data nodes.
+In practice there would likely also be Plans for restoring these backups but those are omitted here for brevity.

+So in short, Plans are the SDK's abstraction for a sequence of tasks to be performed by the Scheduler.
+By default these include deploying and maintaining the cluster, but additional maintenance operations may also be fit into this structure.

-## Recovery
+### Recovery Plan

 In addition to sending Offers as described above, Mesos will periodically send Task Status updates which notify the Scheduler about the state of its tasks.
 Task Status updates can be sent during startup to let the scheduler know when a task has started running, or know when the task has exited successfully, or when the cluster has lost contact with the machine hosting that task.
 As such the Scheduler needs to decide whether a given status update indicates a task which needs to be relaunched.
 When this is the case, the Scheduler will simply wait on the Offer cycle.
 We've mentioned the [Deployment Plan](#plans) earlier, but the Scheduler has many Plans for various operations, some included by default and others defined for custom service-specific behavior.
 Another common/default Plan is the Recovery Plan, which handles bringing back tasks which have failed.
 The Recovery Plan listens for offers which may be used to bring back those tasks, and then relaunches tasks against those offers.

 In practice there are two types of recovery, permanent and temporary.
 The difference is mainly an issue of whether the task being recovered should stay on the same machine, and the side effects that result from that:

-- Temporary recovery:
+- __Temporary__ recovery:
     - Hiccup in the task or the host machine.
     - Recovery involves relaunching the task on the same machine as before.
     - Recovery occurs automatically.
     - Any data in the task's persistent volumes survives the outage.
     - May be manually triggered by a `pods restart` command.
-- Permanent recovery:
+- __Permanent__ recovery:
     - Permanent failure of the host machine, no reason to stick around.
     - Recovery involves discarding any persistent volumes that the task once had on the host machine.
     - Recovery only occurs in response to a manual `pods replace` command (or operators may build their own tooling to invoke the replace command).

 Per above, triggering a permanent recovery is a destructive operation, as it discards any prior persistent volumes.
 This is desirable when the operator knows that the previous machine isn't coming back.
 For safety's sake this destructive operation is currently not triggered automatically by the SDK itself.